picmi/help/docs/business/about-picmi/understanding-workflow-items.md

 **The same health and safety heading has a spelling mistake everywhere.**

-Change the shared heading content block once.
+Change the shared heading Content Block once.

 **One workflow needs a different version of a question.**

-Create or link a separate question for that workflow instead of changing the shared question.
+Create or link a separate Question for that workflow instead of changing the shared Question.

 **The PDF linked from a workflow is outdated.**